nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### 2017-05-05 - 8.5.2 ###

 * Improved: Embed Liveleak with https.
+Remove the default parameter.

 ### 2017-05-05 - 8.5.1 ###